MaryamAsgarinezhad/obsidian/AI/Deep Learning/ML.md

 -----------------------------

-Regularization: to improve generalization and solve overfiting:
+Regularization: to improve generalization and solve overfitting

 ![[Pasted image 20240808213711.png]]